mlycode/JQuery-todo-list-app/README.md

 # JQuery-todo-list-app
-Simple todo list using with CSS styling and JQuery
+Simple todo list with CSS styling and JQuery